Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 to intercept (server events) and emit (client events) to communicate the logic of the game in a correct manner.

-For a sequence diagram overview of some of the game functionality, please consult the [Technical Design](./technical-design.md#8-sequence-diagram) document.
+For a sequence diagram overview of some game functionality, please consult the [Technical Design](./technical-design.md#8-sequence-diagram) document.

 ## Server Events